 The nature of the insurance business gives Berkshire – and other prudent insurance firms who can earn a profit with their underwriting and their investments – a truly mind-boggling advantage.
 And that’s not the only one.

 Their other huge advantage of the business model insurance firms use is that they don’t have to pay taxes on the underwriting gains they make for many, many years because, on paper, they haven’t technically earned any of the float until all of the possible claims on the capital have expired.
 So unlike most companies that have to pay taxes on revenue and profits before investing capital, Berkshire and other insurance companies get to invest all of the float, without paying any taxes for years and years and years.
 This substantially increases the compounded return over time.
+Perhaps this is why so many people tend to invest in insurance companies, or why some even consider starting their own insurance company.
+There seems to be a number of benefits to owning an insurance company, so more people might want to consider it.
+It would be fairly easy to set up an insurance company too.
+Owners would just need an insurance logo and a good website, then they would be able to get started.

 Another aspect of the float means the insurance companies are typically highly leveraged to the financial markets i.e. their investment portfolios are typically large relative to the equity of the firms.
 So if you perceive a bull market coming up ahead, insurance stocks will perform well.